-As the parent of a SEN (Special Educational Need) child and a typical child, I personally understand the complexity of supporting children who have extremely different needs.
-Having children with SEN kids, and supporting their siblings, is a common concern when I talk to families with special needs kids, either as a counsellor or as another special needs parent.
+As the parent of a child with a disability, and a neurotypical child, I personally understand the complexity of supporting children who have extremely different needs.
+Having children with SEN (Special Educational Needs) kids, and supporting their siblings, is a common concern when I talk to families of children with disabilities, either as a counsellor or as another parent navigating the world of special needs.

 Every day I see our typical child struggling with her sister in a manner beyond the typical challenges between siblings.
 Our typical child often has playdates with friends interrupted by her sister who is less capable of making friends and is attracted to this group of younger girls.
 Our typical child is sometimes sent to her room (frightened) when my husband and I are dealing with one of my eldest’s more extreme meltdowns.
 And like many siblings of SEN kids, our typical child feels jealous of the attention, and “double standards” she perceives about our parenting.